apache/grails-geb/README.md

 You may extend the default implementation, [`DefaultContainerGebTestDescription`](./src/testFixtures/groovy/grails/plugin/geb/DefaultContainerGebTestDescription.groovy), as a base for your custom implementation.
 To modify the naming convention, override at least the `getTestId()` method.

-Optionally, in specific test classes, use [`ContainerGebTestDescriptionServiceFactory.setImplementation()`](./src/testFixtures/groovy/grails/plugin/geb/ContainerGebTestDescriptionServiceFactory.groovy) in a Spock `setupSpec` method to apply your naming convention.
-Use a `cleanupSpec` to limit this to one class.
+Optionally, in specific test classes, either call [`ContainerGebTestDescriptionServiceFactory.setImplementation()`](./src/testFixtures/groovy/grails/plugin/geb/ContainerGebTestDescriptionServiceFactory.groovy) in a Spock `setupSpec` method to apply your naming convention (And use a `cleanupSpec` to limit this to one class), or set the `testDescription` Property on your ContainerGebConfiguration annotation.

 #### Uploads